 - bananas – which I forgot to add to my fruit salad

 You can add any fruits you like and toss them together.
-During the spring, you’ll find most berries, kiwi, mangos and more.
+During the spring, you’ll find most berries, kiwi, mangos, and more.
 Later in the summer, look for fresh peaches to add.

-Sometimes, I like adding a light creamy dressing to my fruit salad and other times, I serve it naked…. not as in I’m naked, when I serve it, but the fruit is naked.
+Occasionally, I like adding a light creamy dressing to my fruit salad and other times, I serve it naked…. not as in I’m naked, when I serve it, but the fruit is naked.
 Don’t make that mistake.